gridbugs/howl/README.md

 ## macOS

-Drag the AppocalypsePost app into your `Applications` folder or elsewhere before running.
+Drag the ApocalypsePost app into your `Applications` folder or elsewhere before running.

 ## Source